327th Infantry Regiment (United States): Operation Desert Storm

 In 1990 the 1st BCT (including the 1st, 2nd and 3rd Battalions of the 327th) was deployed to Saudi Arabia during Operation Desert Shield.
 The 1st BCT established defensive positions north of Tap Line Road approximately 60 mi south of the Iraq border.
 On 17 January the 327th Infantry Regiment conducted a ground movement to Camp Eagle II in preparation for deployment into Iraq.
 Over the course of the next week the regiment regrouped and by C-130 and ground convey repositioned to RaFa in northern Saudi Arabia and further into TAA Campbell where it remained for approximately 30 days.
 With the commencement of ground operations, under the command of Colonel Tom Hill the 327th conducted the deepest and largest air assault operation in history establishing FOB Cobra approximately 85 mi inside Iraq.
-Subordinate elements were 1st Battalion, 327th Infantry Battalion commanded by LTC Frank R. Hancock, 2nd Battalion, 327th commanded by LTC Charles Garey Thomas, 3rd Battalion 327th commanded by LTC (P) Gary J. Bridges and 1st Battalion 502nd commanded by LTC Jim Donald.
+Subordinate elements were 1st Battalion, 327th Infantry Battalion commanded by LTC Frank R Hancock, 2nd Battalion, 327th commanded by LTC Charles Garey Thomas, 3rd Battalion 327th commanded by LTC (P) Gary J. Bridges and 1st Battalion 502nd commanded by LTC Jim Donald.
 2nd Battalion 320 FA artillery was commanded by LTC Lynn Hartsell.
-The 3rd Battalion, 327th Infantry Regiment conducted a second air assault operation to seize FOB White under the command of 2nd Brigade 101st Airborne Division for further seal the defeat of Iraqi forces.
+The 3rd Battalion, 327th Infantry Regiment conducted a second air assault operation to seize FOB Viper under the command of 2nd Brigade 101st Airborne Division for further seal the defeat of Iraqi forces.
 Not a single 101st Airborne Division soldier was lost.

+For its actions at FOB Cobra the 1-327th was award the Valorous Unit Award.